Quantifying the structural stability of simplicial homology: A two-level optimization procedure

 \section{A two-level optimization procedure}

-We propose to approach \eqref{eq:min_2} by means of a two-level iterative method, which is based on the successive minimization of the target functional $F(\eps, E)$ and a subsequent tuning of the parameter $\eps$.
-More precisely, we propose the following two-level scheme.
-A similar procedure was used in the context of graph spectral nearness in \cite{andreotti17} and in other matrix nearness problems \cite{guglub22}. \begin{enumerate}[leftmargin=*] \item \textbf{Inner level:} for fixed $\eps > 0$, solve the minimization problem
+We approach problem (\ref{eq:min_2}) by the means of a two-level iterative method, which is based on the successive minimization of the target functional $F(\eps, E)$ and a subsequent tuning of the parameter $\eps$.
+More precisely, we propose the following two-level scheme. \begin{enumerate}[leftmargin=*] \item \textbf{Inner level:} for fixed $\eps > 0$, solve the minimization problem

-by a constrained gradient flow which we formulate below, where we denote the computed minimizer by $E(\eps)$. \item \textbf{Outer level:} given the function $\eps \mapsto E(\eps)$, we consider the optimization problem:
+by a constrained gradient flow which we formulate below, where we denote the computed minimizer by $E(\eps)$. \item \textbf{Outer level:} given the function $\eps \mapsto E(\eps)$, we wish to solve the equation:

-and look for the smallest value $\eps^* > 0$ that solves \eqref{eq:Fkeps}. \end{enumerate} Details on the implementation of both levels are given below.

-By construction, the resulting algorithm converges to a minimum of $F(\eps, E)$.
-Although global convergence to the global optimum is not guaranteed, in our experiments we always observe the method reaches the expected global solution.
-However, we point out that there exists one pathological configuration of the simplicial complex $\mc K$ which would prevent global optimality.
-This happens when there are several holes and simplices from $\mc V_2(\mc K)$ being adjacent to each other only through a common edge, which has a small weight.
-In that case, the algorithm would always eliminate that common edge, whilst the correctness of this answer would depend on the balance between the number of holes and adjacent simplices.
-These configurations are rarely present in real-life systems (we did not encounter them in any of our tests); nevertheless, one can tackle such unsuccessful runs through manual weight modification of the undesired edge.